A neat little trick to avoid useEffect in React

 Here it can be seen this appraoch of using an useEffect (tongue-twister, right?) to update the vale of state initialized with some prop works

-But this solution can be better.
-The useEffect updated the value of state in 2nd render.
 Also, it is a good rule of thumb to prevent using useEffect as long as one can.
 I have noticed this increases readability and prevent some bugs with not-very-cared use of useEffect.
-This advice has helped me remembering this: useEffect should only be used when an external service / something outside the React paradigm (like custom listeners) need to be integrated with React.
-So useEffect can be thought of as useSyncronise

 Solution: using Keys to "reload" a React Component

 So, what is the way?
-Keys to the rescue!!πŸ”‘ If a component has a key and it changes, React skips comparion and makes new fresh component So you can consider Keys as an "identity" or source of truth, if you will, for a component.
+Keys to the rescue!!π If a component has a key and it changes, React skips comparion and makes new fresh component So you can consider Keys as an "identity" or source of truth, if you will, for a component.
 Hence, if the Key changes, the component must be reloaded from scratch.
 This is the same reason you need keys while rendering a list, so that React can differentiate you list items when (if) their position / order changes within that list.

 So, in our case, we can just pass the key to child component and it will be recreated from scratch: